Skip to main content

 Research Interests

-My work mostly clusters in the long nineteenth century and spans fairly diverse themes.
+My work mostly clusters in the long nineteenth century and spans diverse themes.
 I am interested in the social and cultural history of Ireland and empire, the history of education and elites, colonial legacies, modern literature, and public history.
-I am Principal Investigator of Seeing Ireland: Art, Culture, and Power in Paris 1922, funded by the Commemorations Unit at DTAGSM, and of RISING, a Creative Ireland Climate Action collaboration between Unit 18 at Trinity, Brokentalkers, Dublin Theatre Festival, and Algorithm.
 I co-direct the Trinity’s Colonial Legacies project with my colleague, Dr Patrick Walsh.
-Recent and forthcoming work appears in Gender & History, Journal of Victorian Culture, Journal of British Studies, and Radical History Review.
-I have held visiting fellowships in the University of São Paulo, Boston College, University of Notre Dame, and in SMU Halifax, Nova Scotia.
-Since 2020 I have served as Deputy Director of Trinity Long Room Hub.
+Recent work appears in Gender & History, Journal of Victorian Culture, Journal of British Studies, and Settler Colonial Studies.
+I also co-edit, with Enda Delaney and Maria Luddy, the Reappraisals in Irish History Series for Liverpool University Press.
+I have previously held visiting fellowships in the University of São Paulo, Boston College, University of Notre Dame, and in SMU Halifax, Nova Scotia.
+For the academic year 2025-26 I’ll be a Visiting Fellow at HEX (Centre of Excellence in the History of Experience) at Tampere University in Finland.

 Publications